MSchnidman/MSchnidman.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.A. in Economics and Philosophy, Hamilton College, 2014
-* M.S. in Jekyll, GitHub University, 2014
+* M.A. in Economics, University of Virginia, 2020
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Economics, University of Virginia, 2025 (expected)

 Work experience
 ======